Carbon Capture Technologies Set to Become a Trillion-Dollar Business

 CNN features several forms of carbon capture and removal technologies that exist today and can be scaled up:

-- Carbon capture utilisation and storage – capturing the carbon pollution from power plants and industrial facilities and reusing or storing it underground.
+• Carbon capture utilisation and storage involves capturing carbon pollution from power plants and industrial facilities and reusing or storing it underground.

-The pathways laid out by the IPCC, including carbon removal and capture, will require markets and governments to come together to invest significantly in these technologies.
-While these may be challenging to do initially, investments could create huge business opportunities and other co-benefits like job creation and biodiversity benefits.
+The pathways laid out by the IPCC, including carbon removal and capture, will require markets and governments to invest significantly in these technologies.
+While this may be challenging initially, investments could create huge business opportunities and other co-benefits, like job creation and biodiversity benefits.

 The Economist reckons that carbon removal could become a trillion-dollar industry.
 Big oil companies and tech giants such as Microsoft are investing in carbon capture technology to cater to businesses that want to get out their carbon emissions and are willing to pay for every tonne of emissions stashed away.

-One is in Texas, where Occidental Petroleum, an American oil firm, claims to construct the world’s first commercial-scale “direct air capture” (DAC) plant that can remove 500,000 tonnes of CO2 annually once fully operational in 2025.
+One is in Texas, where Occidental Petroleum, an American oil firm, claims to construct the world’s first commercial-scale “direct air capture” (DAC) plant to remove 500,000 tonnes of CO2 annually once fully operational in 2025.
 Occidental also plans to build 100 large-scale DAC facilities by 2035.

-Others attempt to prevent carbon emitted by power plants and industries from entering the atmosphere, known as carbon capture and storage (CCS).
+Others attempt to prevent carbon emitted by power plants and industries from entering the atmosphere using a process known as carbon capture and storage (CCS).

-ExxonMobil, an oil major, reveals its plans to offer decarbonisation for hard-to-decarbonise sectors like steel and cement producers because they think they could be earning annual revenues of $6 trillion by 2050.
+ExxonMobil, an oil major, reveals its plans to offer decarbonisation for hard-to-decarbonise sectors like steel and cement producers because they think they could earn annual revenues of $6 trillion by 2050.

 In America alone, their climate targets require them to capture and store between 400m and 1.8bn tonnes of CO2 annually by 2050.
 Globally, Wood Mackenzie, an energy consultancy, thinks that various forms of carbon removal account for a fifth of the global emissions reductions needed to emit no net greenhouse gases by 2050.
 If their estimates are correct, the article notes that 8 billion tonnes of CO2 per year would need to be scrubbed from the atmosphere yearly, which means many industrial-scale carbon removal plants are required.

 Carbon capture and storage technology (CCS) by a Canadian startup, Svante, is even cheaper.
-Using inexpensive materials to capture CO2 from the source, from the industrial flue, cost around $50 a tonne.
+Using inexpensive materials to capture CO2 from the source, from the industrial flue, costs around $50 a tonne.

 Technologists, investors, and policymakers are starting to view carbon removal technologies the same as waste management decades ago; it was very pricey, to begin with, and needed public support to get going, but it turned profitable in the long term.